Cedar policy validation against schema

 Benefits of validation and schemas

 Performing validation before using your policies gives you a significant benefit, called validation soundness: If your policies are deemed valid, they are sure not to exhibit most errors that could arise during request evaluation, for requests that adhere to the expectations defined by the schema.
 We have formally proved validation soundness as part of the novel verification guided development process we used to build Cedar.
-In particular, we implemented a version of the validator in the Dafny verification-aware programming language, and used automated reasoning to prove the validation soundness property.
-Then we performed extensive differential testing to make sure that our Rust implementation of the validator behaves the same as the Dafny version does.
+In particular, we implemented a version of the validator in the Lean programming language and theorem prover, and used automated reasoning to prove the validation soundness property.
+Then we performed extensive differential testing to make sure that our Rust implementation of the validator behaves the same as the Lean version does.

 Validation soundness ensures the absence of most, but not all errors that could arise during policy evaluation.
 The only errors that are not precluded are the following:

 • Errors due to integer overflow.
 In Cedar when you add two large Long numbers together the result may be too big to fit in 64 bits.
 Rather than wrap around (e.g., producing a negative number) as in many languages, Cedar throws an error.
-Validation does not currently attempt to detect this possibility, but we are developing such detection as a future feature.
+Validation does not currently attempt to detect this possibility.

 • Errors due to missing entities.
 If a policy references an entity that does not exist in the entities used to evaluate the policy, any attempt to access that entity’s attributes will fail.
 This could happen with an entity literal (e.g., User::"Rick".name == "rick") or with an entity passed in as a principal or resource (e.g., principal.name == "rick", or principal.manager.name == "Vijay" where principal.manager should be an entity).
 Request validation (RFC 11) and schema-based JSON parsing do not confirm the existence of entities.